-- Remember that if you make changes to the assessment format, these need to be notified well in advance (for further information, contact Student Registry Examinations and Assessments Team).
+- Remember that if you make changes to the assessment format, these amendments need to be made to the module outline well in advance (for further information, contact Student Registry Examinations and Assessments Team).

 - Consider prior learning and what you are asking students to achieve in this next stage of their learning – is there a logical progression?
 What do you need to put in place to allow students to succeed?

-- Ensure that your assessment can produce a full range of responses, allowing students with a full range of abilities the opportunity to be appropriately challenged.
+- Ensure that your assessment can produce a full range of responses, allowing the full range of students the opportunity to be appropriately challenged.

 - Pilot your assessment adequately before setting it as a task/exam.